catseye/The-Dossier/article/Some Modern Retrogames.md

 ![screenshot](http://www.mobygames.com/images/shots/l/442005-joe-gunn-commodore-64-screenshot-this-is-where-we-start-out.png)

 *   written by: Georg Rottensteiner, Paul Pridham, Howard Kistler, Thomas Egeskov Petersen
-*   genre: Platformer
+*   genre: Graphical Adventure
 *   available for: Commodore 64
+*   date released: ???
 *   controls: joystick
 *   order @ [psytronik](http://www.psytronik.net/newsite/index.php/c64/27-joe-gunn)
 *   entry @ [csdb](http://csdb.dk/release/?id=52121)
 *   entry @ [mobygames](http://www.mobygames.com/game/c64/joe-gunn)
 *   walkthrough @ [c64-wiki](https://www.c64-wiki.com/wiki/Joe_Gunn_-_Gold_Edition)

-A good game which I remember liking, but not having a chance to play much.
+I rather liked this when I first encountered it, but have never had the time to play it much.
+It plays somewhat like a platformer but far more like a puzzle game, with button+down to examine objects and button+up to use an object in your inventory.

 ### Fairy Well